Presenter: Washington Nonprofits

 Cost: $80 for NDANO members; $160 for nonmembers

 Leading a group of governance volunteers can be challenging as well as rewarding.
 Serving as the chair of the board is not a role for the uninspired and undecided.
 In this webinar series, participants will learn about the chair's responsibility in strengthening and improving the leadership work of the board as a whole.

 This course is a great primer for new board chairs and excellent refresher for more seasoned board members!
-Whether you're a current chair, chair-elect or head up a committee, this workshop covers leadership skills every board member needs.
+Whether you're a current chair, chair-elect or head up a committee, this webinar series covers leadership skills every board member's needs.
 Topics include leadership characteristics of effective board leaders, key relationships in and out of the board room, your leadership legacy, facilitating meetings that matter, and ways to engage individual board members.

 Board members, incoming board chairs, other committee chairs, and executive directors are encouraged to attend.

 --A better understanding of the board chair's responsibility in strengthening the work of the board as a whole.

 --Strategies that can help you lead more effectively as a board chair.